 5 TIPS FOR MEMORIZING SCRIPTURE (THE EASY WAY!)

-1. Pick a verse that relates to an issue you’re dealing with.
-Use your concordance or choose one from the printables below to get you started.
-These make fun coloring pages as well!
+- Pick a verse that relates to an issue you’re dealing with.
+Use your concordance or choose one of these fun coloring pages as well!

 Find a memorization method that works well for you and your child using the following suggestions:

 Practice saying the verse using hand motions for clues as you say it:

 “A person (points to self) without self-control (holds hands together) is like a city (points fingers together over head) with broken-down walls (interlock fingers and bend back).”
 Proverbs 25:28

 Print verse artwork to help memorize scripture.
 Color them, frame them, or print them small on card stock and send them as postcards…the sky’s the limit!

 BEFORE YOU GO…

 Now that you’ve printed your coloring book, make sure to go back and catch up on the previous posts in this series:

 1. Choosing a Bible That’s Right For You